 I saw it today.
-It happened at a chance meeting with the artist who is doing the cover art for my first novel, Tripio.
+It happened at a chance meeting with the artist who is doing the cover art for my first novel, Tripio https://www.amazon.com/Tripio-novel-Starbucks-Millionaire-Novelist-ebook/dp/B07NQ1413V .
 I loved it of course.
 What I saw was a mock up for the cover of my book.
 My name was on the cover.
 It looked like a real book from a bookstore or online page.
-It had my name.
+My name was on it.
 My name as the author of a novel.

 I spent a good deal of the rest of the day going about my blue collar job.
-From time to time I tried to recall the first time I dreamed of being a writer.
+From time to time I tried to recall when I first I dreamed of being a writer.
 My oldest surviving effort is a cartoon entitled “Fishy Man”, a fish that resembled a carp and who changed into a superhero after saying a few magic words.

 Fishy Man never made a splash, so to speak, but the desire, wish, hope, dream of being a writer stayed with me.
 I can’t recall waking up one morning and telling my mom I wanted to become a writer.
 Nothing so easily pinpointed as that.
 At least, I had always kept a journal.